Richard Goldberg: Child molestation accusations

-In 2001, Goldberg, a former Boeing aerospace engineer originally from Brooklyn, New York, became a babysitter in the Long Beach, California area by gaining the trust of neighborhood parents and making his home attractive to children.
-Goldberg had several children's items such as computer games, children's music, art supplies, swings, children's soap, and cages with rabbits and ducks.
+In 2001, Goldberg, a former Boeing aerospace engineer originally from Brooklyn, New York, became a babysitter in the Long Beach, California, area by gaining the trust of neighborhood parents and making his home attractive to children.
+Goldberg had several children's items, such as computer games, children's music, art supplies, swings, children's soap, and cages with rabbits and ducks.

 On May 11, 2001, two young girls playing on Goldberg's computer saw an image of two of their young friends naked with their neighbor.
-Authorities were alerted and an investigation was launched when six neighborhood children reported being sexually assaulted by Goldberg.
+Authorities were alerted, and an investigation was launched when six neighborhood children reported being sexually assaulted by Goldberg.
 Police searched his home in June 2001 and seized his computer.
-Investigators discovered images of child pornography on his computer, including photos of Goldberg himself, engaged in sex acts with children.
+Investigators discovered images of child pornography on his computer, including photos of Goldberg himself engaging in sex acts with children.
 Goldberg was arrested, and he fled after $50,000 had been posted for his bail.

 In July 2001, a state arrest warrant was issued in California charging Goldberg with six counts of lewd acts upon a child and two counts of possession of child pornography.
 Goldberg was subsequently charged with unlawful flight to avoid prosecution in a federal arrest warrant issued by the United States District Court for the Central District of California.

 Fugitive

-Goldberg visited his parents briefly in Rumson, New Jersey after leaving Long Beach.
+Goldberg visited his parents briefly in Rumson, New Jersey, after leaving Long Beach.
 On July 26, 2001, he crossed the Canada–United States border, claiming to be on a business trip and using his U.S. passport.
 Despite his status on the FBI's list, he was able to withdraw nearly $50,000 from his U.S. bank account to finance the six years he spent in hiding in Montreal.
 Goldberg lived under the fictitious name Terry Wayne Kearns, backed by a Saskatchewan birth certificate, and was living off his savings and keeping a low profile.
 He was added to the FBI's Ten Most Wanted Fugitives list on June 14, 2002.
 He was considered armed and extremely dangerous.
 The FBI offered a reward of up to $100,000 for information leading to Goldberg's capture.